What is the meaning of minimum wage?

 Does the minimum wage apply to all workers in Qatar?

 Yes.
-The minimum wage applies to all workers regardless of which country they come from, and whatever job they are doing.
+The minimum wage applies to all workers regardless of their nationality and whatever job they are doing.
 This includes women and men employed by households.

 When will the minimum wage come into force?